kennism/homelab/tkgm/vsphere/README.md

 ![](images/kubectl-get-ingress.png)

-Add the ip of the workernode to the hosts file of your client machine
+Add the `ip address` of the workernode to the hosts file of your client machine

 `192.168.1.195	nginx.tanzu.local`